griMarina/brand-shop/README.md

 ### Description

-The Brand Shop is a web-based application that allows users to browse and purchase fashion items online.
-The system is designed to provide a user-friendly interface that is easy to navigate and provides an intuitive shopping experience.
-The platform is fully responsive and optimized for different screen sizes.
+The Brand Shop is a web application that allows users to browse and purchase fashion items online.
+It is designed to provide a user-friendly interface that is easy to navigate and provides an intuitive shopping experience.
+The app is fully responsive and optimized for different screen sizes.

 ### Built with
 * PHP